johanv/getrmwiki/README.md

 ## how to

-Open [the script](getrmwiki.sh) in a text editor, and adapt the value of `PROJECT` and `OUT` to your needs.
+Open [the script](getrmwiki.sh) in a text editor, and adapt the value of `PROJECT`, 'KEY' and `OUT` to your needs.
 Then just run it, and wait for the files.

 ## shortcomings